avery-laird/django-sec/README.md

 data.

 This is a fork of Luke Rosiak's [PySEC](https://github.com/lukerosiak/pysec) and chrisspen's [django-sec](https://github.com/chrisspen/django-sec), modified to act as an XBRL parser.
+IMPORTANT NOTE: the database cannot be sqlite3, due to atomic instabilities -- previous forks have been, but Django 1.6 does not play nice with sqlite3 in this particular case.
+Use the included settings.py file, and create an sql database (or anything other than sqlite3)

 Installation
 ------------

-Install the package using pip via:
+Install the package from chrisspen's fork using pip via:

     pip install https://github.com/chrisspen/django-sec/archive/master.zip

+If Django < 1.7, then install South for migrations:

+    pip install south

-then add `django_sec` to your `INSTALLED_APPS` and run:
+then add `django_sec` (and `south` if you installed it) to your `INSTALLED_APPS` in `settings.py` and run:

+    python manage.py syncdb

+You should get a message saying that `django-sec` is unsynced.
+Run

     python manage.py migrate django_sec

+OR

+    ./manage.py migrate

 Usage
 -----